sindrsh/mathworld/README.md

 ## Outline
 Some aliens, let's call them mathlings, land with their spaceship on an unpopulated planet.
-The only equipment they have brought is a math library (including the videoroom) They start building their world by playing math related minigames, giving them resources.
+The only equipment they have brought is a math library (including the videoroom).
+They start building their world by playing math related minigames, giving them resources.
 When topics of math are successfully completed, new territory can be discovered.
 There will be farms where the mathlings can harvest by performing elementary calculations.
 This to